~ Designer & Craftsman of Fine Furniture ~

 Quality of materials is of the utmost importance.
 I have chosen to stand by the use of hardwood exclusively.
 I do not use veneer, particle board, or any other substrate.
 To know the material you see at the surface is the material through and through, to me, is part of the integrity within my furniture.
 I like that integrity.
 I like the fact that these pieces are built for use, the kind of hard use that daily life extols!
 I spend time studying and selecting each board, observing grain patterns for harmony and considering how to remove or enhance imperfections.

 All of my furniture has several coats of tung oil, hand rubbed in and burnished to a high sheen.
 I apply this sequence in 5-7 coats for each piece, creating a lustrous and beautiful glow bringing forth the woods natural colouring and characteristics.
 Furniture that has been oiled displays the deepest and richest colouring the wood has to offer.
 Oil finishes allow for hard use, with ease of maintenance, and allows a patina to develop over the years.
 Patina is a sheen on wooden furniture due to age and polishing.
 This patina has come from a hardening of the surface through daily use and is beautiful in its maturity.

 ~ Commemorating the Changing of Hands ~

-I sign my pieces more like an artist signs their painting; a ceremonial act by which I acknowledge the beauty of work and approve of the integrity and finish with which the piece will leave my hands.
+I sign my pieces to acknowledge the beauty of work and approve of the integrity and finish with which the piece will leave my hands.